Skillet Apple and Walnut Crumble

 1. Roughly chop the walnuts and spread them over the top of the apple base.

-4. Crumble the topping over the apple and walnut base.
+4. Crumble the oat topping over the apple mixture.

-Now just a heads up.
-This crumble is for a crowd and will easily feed 8 people dessert.
+Now, just a heads up.
+This crumble is for a crowd and will easily feed 8 people.
 You can simply half the recipe for a smaller size.
 Bring to the table just out of the oven while it’s still bubbling away in the pan.
-I’ve also baked this apple walnut crumble in individual ramekins when I’m wanting to fancy things up a bit!
+I’ve also baked this apple walnut crumble in individual ramekins when I want to fancy things up a bit!

-Serve this one warm, just out of the oven with a good scoop of vanilla ice cream and a drizzle of golden syrup.
-Homemade custard is also a REALLY good idea as is a dollop of double cream.
+Serve this one warm, just out of the oven, with a big scoop of ice cream and a drizzle of golden syrup.
+Homemade custard is also a REALLY good idea, as is a dollop of double cream.

-Ok, yes, technically this is an apple and walnut crisp recipe – A crisp is a crumble with oats in the topping, a crumble has more of a streusel-like topping.
+Ok, yes, technically this is a skillet apple crisp recipe – A crisp is a crumble with oats in the topping, a crumble has more of a streusel-like topping.
 However, I find the term “crisp” is rarely used in Australia and is mainly an American term.
-So for the sake of keeping things Aussie, I’ve gone with “crumble”
+So for the sake of keeping things Aussie, I’ve gone with “crumble.”

 Enjoy!
-I hope you love this crumble as much as I do.
+I hope you love this recipe as much as I do.

 x